alexwlchan/alexwlchan.net/src/_drafts/how-do-i-use-my-iphone-cameras.md

 I'm discarding stderr (`2>/dev/null`), otherwise my terminal fills up with warnings about photos that don't have LensMake or LensModel metadata -- usually screenshots.

 I pass the output to `sort` (so identical lines appear next to each other), and then I use `uniq -c` to get a tally of the different values.
-The tally prints the count, so I sort it a second time to get the numbers in a nice order.
+The tally prints the count at the start of the line, and sorting a second time gets the numbers in a nice order.

 This command takes a couple of minutes to run -- despite being stuck indoors for most of the year, I've taken a lot of photos -- but eventually I get some output: